AriFordsham/GHCWiki/type-functions-solving.md

 ## Solving

 - (Unify) is an asymmetric rule, and hence, only fires for equalities of the form `x ~ c`, where `c` is free of synonym families.
 Moreover, it only applies to wanted equalities.
 (Rationale: Local equality constraints don't justify global instantiation of flexible type variables.)
 - (Local) only applies to normalised equalities in Form (2) & (3) - and currently also only to local equalities, not to wanteds.
-After an **exhaustive** application of (Local), the rewrite rule can be discarded
+In principle, a rewrite rule could be discarded after an exhaustive application of (Local).
+However, while the set of class constraints is kept separate, we may always have some occurrences of the supposedly eliminated variable in a class constraint.
+- (IdenticalLHS) I don't think it is useful to apply that rule when both equalities are wanted, which makes it a variant of (Local).

 ## Termination